TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 * Click on the "Clone or download" green button located above and to the right of the File Structure table.
 * Click on the "clipboard icon" to the right of the Git URL to copy the web URL of the Clone.
 * Open yourthe Gitpod (IDE) and navigate to the terminal window.
 * Change the directory to where you want to clone the repository too.
-(In the case of PyCharm the directory path can be found through the "Navigate" tab).
 * Paste the Git URL copied from above and click "Ok".
-(Again in the case of PyCharm once you click "clone", Git Root mapping will be automatically set to the project Root directory).

 [Back to Top](#table-of-contents)